JavaScript is required

 • future policy work.

-The Fishermans Bend Urban Renewal Area Development Contributions Plan sets out a funding approach to deliver over $2.65 billion of essential precinct infrastructure across Fishermans Bend to 2055 and how development will contribute towards these costs.
+The Fishermans Bend Urban Renewal Area Development Contributions Plan (DCP) sets out a funding approach to deliver over $2.65 billion of essential precinct infrastructure across Fishermans Bend to 2055 and how development will contribute towards these costs.
 The DCP:

 • Includes key open spaces, establishing the local road network, major drainage infrastructure, and key community hubs in each municipality.